Sequoia National Park: First-Timer’s Guide to an Epic Trip

 1. In-Park Lodging

 - Wuksachi Lodge: Located in the heart of Sequoia, this rustic stone-and-cedar lodge offers cozy rooms, a restaurant, and easy access to park highlights like the Giant Forest.
-It’s open year-round and is the only full-service lodge in the park.
+Open year-round, it’s the only full-service lodge inside the park.

-- John Muir Lodge (Kings Canyon): While technically in Kings Canyon National Park, it’s close to Sequoia.
-The lodge has cabin-inspired rooms and a relaxing atmosphere, plus proximity to both parks.
+- John Muir Lodge (Kings Canyon): Though technically in Kings Canyon National Park, this lodge is close to Sequoia.
+It has cabin-inspired rooms and a peaceful atmosphere, making it a great base for exploring both parks.

 2. Camping Options in Sequoia National Park

-- Lodgepole Campground: A popular campground close to the main attractions, with both tent and RV sites.
-It has restrooms, a camp store, and showers, making it ideal for a comfortable yet rustic experience.
+- Lodgepole Campground: This popular campground sits near the main attractions and offers tent and RV sites, restrooms, a camp store, and showers.
+It’s a great mix of comfort and rustic charm.

-- Backcountry Camping: If you’re up for a backpacking adventure, wilderness permits allow for camping in more remote areas.
-Check with the visitor center for permits and regulations.
+- Backcountry Camping: For those up for a backpacking adventure, wilderness permits allow camping in more remote areas.
+Check with the visitor center for details and regulations.

 3. Rentals near Sequoia National Park